 We stayed for a week, first on the north side of Joshua Tree National Park and then later, on BLM land to the south.
-The first few days were typical in the great way that most days are on our tour around the country.
-We woke up early, beat the national park crowds, and explored a world that was unique to us.
+The first few days were typical to others we have spent in the National Parks.
+We woke up early, beat the national park crowds and explored a world that was unique to us.

-These desert landscapes includes not only the varietal agave and cactus plants but also an enigmatic display of rocks and granite boulders.
-The configuration/orientation of all the “hard stuff” appears to have once been thrown into the air to randomly fall where they may.
-I could get all geotechey from my civil engineering days but I’ll spare you.
-Whatever the cause the boulders are a climber’s haven, which we noticed over and over and felt a longing to be more than we are.
+This desert landscape includes not only the varietal agave and cactus plants but also a playground of rocks and granite boulders.
+The orientation of all the “hard stuff” appears as if it had been thrown into the air to fall where they now lay.
+It is a climber’s heaven.

 After a few days in the park we took the show to BLM land for some boondocking and quality downtime.
 We drove up, picked an ideal spot and spread out for 3 days.
 Here we lived in a primal-esque solitude, taking showers outside from the water we could heat in a tea kettle.
 We took long walks with no end in sight.
 We had space.
 We set up a spot to work out that included our yoga mats, resistance bands and a few heavy rocks.
 We had a spot to read and sunbathe (even in the fall it’s that nice).
 We took our time; in silence, as well as in the telling of stories we had not yet shared.